Ehawk82/Journal/README.md

 - [ ] Other tools to be added in the coming weeks
 - [x] npm init for index.js helloworld
 - [x] npm node_module: text_audit
+- [x] text_audit set up to check for debug and item tracking

 ![Progress](https://progress-bar.dev/3/)